iankronquist/rust-infra/README.md

 Don't bother trying to `buildbot restart master` - the slave shutdown takes a long time and the restart will time out.
 When shutting down with `buildbot stop master`, make sure you wait until buildbot actually exits (it takes a long time to wait on the EC2 slaves) before starting again.

 Buildbot listens *locally* on port 8010 via HTTP, and Homu on port 7942.
-A logal nginx instance is configured via `/etc/nginx/available-sites/default` to proxy them both to port 80.
+A local nginx instance is configured via `/etc/nginx/available-sites/default` to proxy them both to port 80.

 The buildbot source is installed at ~/rust-buildbot, homu at ~/homu.